 However, you can also set up workflows to make your retention efforts streamlined.
 Governance can be used to start workflows after a certain amount of time.
 For example, prepare the required documents for renewal in a folder, attach a governance rule to begin a workflow before the client’s renewal date arrives.
 The workflow will do the work of seeking approvals and getting the proper paperwork to everybody, so you’re more than prepared to talk to the client about renewal.

 Rubex by eFileCabinet is a document management system that has an intuitive interface for making workflows and setting governance for all your essential insurance documents.
-To see it in action, fill out the form below to view a free, personalized demo.
+To see it in action, click here to schedule a free, personalized demo.